CircuitLord/ReactiveMusic/docs/MAKING_SONGPACKS.md

 - `FISHING`
 - `DYING`

+### Location
+- `VILLAGE` (nearby villagers)

+### Combat
+- `BOSS` (whenever a boss bar is on-screen locally)

 ## Biome Tag Events

 You can access any biome tag from Fabric's ConventionalBiomeTags in Reactive Music!
 See a full list of tags [here](https://maven.fabricmc.net/docs/fabric-api-0.100.3+1.21/net/fabricmc/fabric/api/tag/convention/v2/ConventionalBiomeTags.html).

-NOTE: if you're using 1.20.x or below you need to instead use [this list of tags](https://maven.fabricmc.net/docs/fabric-api-0.79.2+1.20/net/fabricmc/fabric/api/tag/convention/v1/ConventionalBiomeTags.html).
+NOTE: if you're using 1.20, you have slightly less tags you can use, most of the 1.21 tags WILL work but as a resort reference [this list of tags](https://maven.fabricmc.net/docs/fabric-api-0.79.2+1.20/net/fabricmc/fabric/api/tag/convention/v1/ConventionalBiomeTags.html) for 1.20.

 For example: